philipturner/molecular-renderer/Documentation/MRSimulation.md

 swiftc -D USE_SIMD -Ounchecked MRSimulationDecoder.swift && ./MRSimulationDecoder "$FILE" && rm ./MRSimulationDecoder
 ```

 Next, the Swift script is translated to Python.
 This code can be copied into your existing Python codebase, and used to supply atoms to an external renderer.
+If the latencies for Python not acceptable, refer to the footnote[^1].

 > TODO: Translate to Python